-4.3.
-The importance of location
+4.4 The importance of location

 Table 5 shows how well-being indicators vary for self-employed individuals located in more or less urbanised areas.
-Job satisfaction is significantly higher in semi-urban and rural areas, and life satisfaction, for both adults and children, is significantly p < 0.1
+Job satisfaction is significantly higher in semi-urban and rural areas, and life satisfaction, for both adults and children, is significantly higher in rural areas.